-GRS 290/390/490: GLOBAL ISSUES IN CULTURAL CONTEXT**Course description for 2019/20.**
+GRS 290/390/490: GLOBAL ISSUES IN CULTURAL CONTEXT

-RationaleThe rationale of this program is to bring GRS students together to form a community of learners for sharing cross-cultural experiences and perspectives on global issues.
-This course will connect you to your GRS colleagues before they go abroad for their international experience, while they are abroad and after they return to campus.
-Students are required to take GRS 290, 390 and 490 during the time that you are enrolled in the GRS program.
+The objective of this course is to bring GRS students together, to get to know each other, share interests and experiences and form a community of learners.
+This course will connect you to your GRS colleagues throughout your degree programs and beyond.
+You are required to take GRS 290, 390, and 490 during the time that you are enrolled in the GRS program.
 This will ensure that you are part of a GRS community of learners from the time you enter the program until you graduate.
-You can contribute different questions and different perspectives to the learning process as you develop academically and personally throughout your undergraduate program.
-In your last year, you can focus on global leadership development as you assist new GRS students in understanding global issues and being effective in their international settings.
-Whether abroad or on campus, you will interact and share perspectives on-line that will help both groups understand their place in a global world and build skills as global citizens.
+You can contribute by asking different questions and contributing different perspectives to the learning process as you develop academically and personally throughout your undergraduate program.
+In your last year, you can focus on global leadership development as you assist new GRS students in understanding global issues and helping them to being effective in their international settings.
+Whether abroad or on campus, you will interact and share perspectives that will help new and continuing GRS students understand their place in a global world and build skills as global citizens.

-- Interact and learn from student colleagues, both in the classroom and on-line.
+- Interact and learn from student colleagues.

 - Interpret your area of resource specialization within the context of the global community.